bigbluebutton/bigbluebutton.github.io/_posts/2016-12-08-green-light.md

 ~~~

 If you don't want GreenLight send logs to `log/production.log`, you can configure it to log to the console instead.
 To do this, you should comment out the `DISABLE_RAILS_LOG_TO_STDOUT` environment variable in the `env` file.

+## Installing GreenLight without Docker

+Although GreenLight was designed to be used with Docker, it is possible to install it from source onto a BigBlueButton server.
+This should only be done if Docker is not an option, and we highly recommend using Docker to deploy GreenLight.

+1. Log into your BigBlueButton server as root.
+2. Ensure you have both Ruby and Ruby on Rails installed on your BigBlueButton server.
+3. Clone the [GreenLight repo](https://github.com/bigbluebutton/greenlight) and switch into the `/greenlight` directory.
+4. Open up the `Gemfile` and move the `dotenv-rails` gem outside of the test/development block.
+5. Install bundler if you need to (`gem install bundler`), then run `bundle`.
+If it fails to bundle the `pg` gem, run `sudo apt-get install libpq-dev` then try again.
+6. Copy the file at `/scripts/greenlight.nginx` to `/etc/bigbluebutton/nginx` on your BigBlueButton server.
+To apply the change, restart nginx using `systemctl restart nginx`.
+7. Return to the `/greenlight` directory and copy the `sample.env` file to `.env` using `cp sample.env .env`.
+8. Fill out the `.env` file.
+For information on how to do this, see the [ Enter BigBlueButton Credentials](http://docs.bigbluebutton.org/install/green-light.html#3-enter-bigbluebutton-credentials) section.
+Make sure to uncomment the BigBlueButton server credentials.
+To generate the `SECRET_KEY_BASE`, run `rake secret` from within the `/greenlight` directory.
+9. Uncomment the `RELATIVE_URL_ROOT=/b` line within the `.env` file.
+10. Migrate the database using `RAILS_ENV=production rake db:migrate`.
+11. Precompile the assets by running `rails assets:precompile`.
+12. Start the Greenlight server using `rails s -p 5000 -e production`.
+13. Navigate to your host at `/b` to use GreenLight.

 ## Launching Greenlight in the Host Network